XBEAST1/Ubuntu-Terminal-Theme/README.md

 ./install_profile.sh
 ```

 First run all commands with sudo for normal terminal profile when done

+Log out and log in again

 Open root terminal and run all the commands again for root terminal